 Its getting closer to the time of year when the film industry stands handing out awards, so it seems like an appropriate time to highlight some of the National Trust properties that have appeared in recent major films and televsion series.

 Here's a twist on our usual theme of historic houses.
 Online estate agents Rightmove.co.uk have compiled a list of historic, unusual, and just plain quirky properties that came on the market in 2013.
 Among them are authentic Scottish castles and a house said to be haunted by the ghost of Oliver Cromwell.

 Read more: Quirky and Historic Houses for Sale in 2013

-What inspired JRR Tolkein's classic fantasty novels The Hobbit and The Lord of the Rings?
-Literary historians have always assumed it was simply Tolkein's exposure to ancient myths and legends that he encountered in his role as a professor of linguistics at Oxford University.
+What inspired JRR Tolkien's classic fantasty novels The Hobbit and The Lord of the Rings?
+Literary historians have always assumed it was simply Tolkien's exposure to ancient myths and legends that he encountered in his role as a professor of linguistics at Oxford University.
 But could he have been inspired by an actual ring?

-Read more: Tolkein 'Curse' Ring at The Vyne
+Read more: Tolkien 'Curse' Ring at The Vyne

 Here's an interesting new resource for exploring historic churches in the north east of England; there's a new full-colour printed guide called Spirit in Stone that covers over 120 churches in County Durham, Tyneside, Newcastle, and Northumberland.
 Printed copies are available for free at tourist information centres and in churches across the region.